 Today Victor Campenaerts, rider for Lotto Soudal, represented Belgium in an attempt to break the world one-hour record on the racetrack of Aguascalientes in Mexico.
 He eclipsed Bradley Wiggins’ Hour Record, setting a distance of 55.089 km.
-Over the years, this record has become the most prestigious record in the cycling world.
+Over the years, this record has become the most prestigious record in the cycling side effects world.
 Its honorary list contains some of Belgium’s greatest cyclists, like Marcel Van den Eynde, Ferdinand Bracke and Eddy Merckx.
 Campenaerts is now the 4th Belgian record holder.

 Campenaerts’ adventure is a blessing for Lotto Soudal’s sponsors.
 The team has gone through what some could call a meagre start of the cycling season, but Campenaerts’ Victory (see what I did there) makes up for that by grabbing the attention of the entire world for one epic hour.
 Almost four years have passed since Wiggins broke the former standing world record by setting his marker at 54,526km.
 Now the young Victor Campenaerts, time trialist for Lotto Soudal, took his chances by the horns and took his place on the throne.
 In the days leading up to race, he has gotten a phenomenal amount of support through his different social media accounts which certainly helped him mentally prepare for this challenge.